FAIMS/FAIMS3/infrastructure/aws-cdk/README.md

 ## Using an existing configuration from conforming config repo

-If you wish to store your configurations in a private repository, you can use our config setup script to easily import these configurations into your project.
-This section explains how to structure your config repo, use the setup script, and manage multiple environments.
+If you wish to store your configurations in a private repository, you can use our config script to easily import these configurations into your project or push your local changes back to the repository.
+This section explains how to structure your config repo, use the config script, and manage multiple environments.

 ### Config Repository Structure